 |Average monthly premium subsidy recipients

-This information is vital to stakeholders for several reasons:
+This information is vital to state, federal, and insurer stakeholders for several reasons:

 Methodology and assumptions

-Financial results for CY 2015 were summarized through the use of annual Medical Loss Ratio Reporting Data (MLR Data), which was publicly released by the Center for Consumer Information and Insurance Oversight (CCIIO) within CMS.3 Individual market financial information from the MLR Data is inclusive of marketplace enrollment, off exchange (marketplace) enrollment, and enrollment on Transitional products.
-Further information related to CY 2015 insurer financial results can be found in our annual research report on the commercial health insurance market.4 Values contained in this report, as well as our individual market state profiles, reflect risk corridor shortfalls for CY 2015.5 Additional adjustments were made to the data for observed reporting issues or data variances relative to statutory financial statements.
+Financial results for CY 2017 were summarized through the use of annual Medical Loss Ratio Reporting Data (MLR Data), which was publicly released by the Center for Consumer Information and Insurance Oversight (CCIIO) within CMS.
+17 Financial results for 2018 were based on statutory statement financial data submitted through the National Association of Insurance Commissioners’ Supplemental Health Care Exhibit (SHCE).
+SHCE data was not available for California and Massachusetts because a material number of companies operating in these markets do not complete NAIC statutory financial statements.
+Individual market financial information from the MLR and SHCE Data is inclusive of marketplace enrollment, off exchange (marketplace) enrollment, and enrollment on transitional products.
+Further information related to CY 2017 and CY 2018 insurer financial results can be found in our annual research report on the commercial health insurance market.
+18 Additional adjustments were made to the data for observed reporting issues or data variances relative to statutory financial statements.

-The Centers for Medicare and Medicaid Services (CMS) released quarterly effectuated enrollment for the insurance marketplace on a national and state level for December 2014 through March 2016.6 Effectuated marketplace enrollment at the end of each quarter is provided separately for total marketplace enrollment, APTC enrollment, and CSR enrollment.
+CMS released effectuated enrollment summaries for the insurance marketplace on a national and state level for 2016 through 2019.
+19,20,21 Effectuated marketplace enrollment was provided separately for total marketplace enrollment, APTC enrollment, and CSR enrollment.

 Publicly available data used in our analysis was reviewed for reasonableness and consistency.
 However, the data sources have not been audited.
 To the extent data items were not correctly reported, the values presented in this report and accompanying state profiles will need to be updated.

 1Marketplace enrollment is limited to the federally facilitated and state insurance marketplaces.